 On August 9, 2019, the Company announced that following its news release dated May 9, 2019, it had submitted a request to the National Mining Agency ("ANM") to temporarily suspend all obligations of the Company relating to the Alacran title.
 The ANM and Ministry of Defense subsequently conducted a review of safety at Alacran, determined that the Company's request was appropriate, and approved a suspension of all obligations as a result of force majeure until May 23, 2020, with operations to resume as normal beginning on May 24, 2020.
-Whilst the force majeure suspension has ended, as a result of COVID-19 and the Presidential Order originally issued on March 20, 2020, the Company's operations and obligations relating to the Alacran and San Matias titles continue to be suspended.
+On August 10, 2020, the Company received notification from the ANM that it had received approval for the suspension to be extended until November 23, 2020.
+The Company's operations and obligations relating to the Alacran and San Matias titles continue to be suspended not only as a result of the force majeure at Alacran, but also as a result of COVID-19 and the presidential order originally issued on March 20, 2020.
 Suspended obligations include, among other things, the minimum drilling requirements and completion of the EIA and PTO.

-As of May 26, 2020, all obligations of the Company relating to the Alacran title remain suspended.
+As of August 13, 2020, all obligations of the Company relating to the Alacran title remain suspended.
 Cordoba continues to maintain good relations with local communities in the surrounding area, and the Alacran title remains in good standing.